Jill Dougherty

 We later learned the operation had already taken place and it was successful.
 We also learned that hundreds, perhaps thousands, of reservists had been confined to their barracks.

 But instead of invasions or uprisings, Cubans have seen a virtually seamless transition to Raul Castro.
-Keep reading
+FULL POST

 I have blogged about Fidel Castro in the past, most recently about his illness in July of 2006.
 Reporting on leaders like Castro is difficult because of the extraordinary lack of information coming from Cuba.
 Reporting on Castro's health took the combined efforts of our Havana bureau and Madrid bureau, including an interview with at least one doctor who examined Castro.
 In the end, CNN viewers probably knew more about Castro's health than the residents of Cuba.
 (Watch Video)